List of Summit League champions: Tennis (men's)

 Men's tennis began crowning a regular season champion in 1998.
-Among current Summit members, North Dakota State, St. Thomas, South Dakota, and Western Illinois do not sponsor men's tennis.
-North Dakota State, St. Thomas, and South Dakota have never sponsored the sport as Summit members, and Western Illinois dropped it after the 2015–16 season.
+Among current Summit members, North Dakota State, St. Thomas, and South Dakota have never sponsored the sport as Summit members.

 Drake and Illinois State have been men's tennis affiliates since 2017–18.

-Among former members, Oakland and Southern Utah never sponsored men's tennis while in the league, Cleveland State dropped men's tennis after the 1991–92 season, and Purdue Fort Wayne (then IPFW) dropped the sport after the 2014–15 season.
+Among former members, Oakland and Southern Utah never sponsored men's tennis while in the league, Cleveland State dropped men's tennis after the 1991–92 season, Purdue Fort Wayne (then IPFW) dropped the sport after the 2014–15 season, and Western Illinois did the same after the 2015–16 season.
 Valparaiso sponsored men's tennis throughout its tenure as a full member, and returned as a men's tennis affiliate in 2017–18, but dropped the sport after the 2019–20 season.